-Key audit matter Loan loss impairments - Estimation uncertainty with respect to expected credit losses for loan and advances to customers (continued)
+Key audit matter How our audit addressed the key audit matter Loan loss impairments - Estimation uncertainty with respect to expected credit losses for loan and advances to customers (continued) We evaluated the approach employed by the Bank to

-We have evaluated the approach employed by the Bank to measure the impact of Covid-19 on ECL - we evaluated controls over the IFRS 9 governance process that reviews and approves all stage migrations, management overlays to ECL estimates, and macroeconomic scenarios and weightings.
+We evaluated the approach employed by the Bank to measure the impact of Covid-19 on ECL - we evaluated controls over the IFRS 9 governance process that reviews and approves all stage migrations, management overlays to ECL estimates, and macroeconomic scenarios and weightings.
 We have tested the impact on individual loans through our detailed credit reviews referenced above.

-We evaluated other post model adjustments and management overlays in order to assess the reasonableness of these adjustments.
-We further assessed the reasonableness of forward looking information incorporated into the impairment calculations by involving our specialists to challenge the multiple economic scenarios chosen and weighting applied to capture non-linear losses.
+We evaluated other post model adjustments and management overlays in order to assess these adjustments.
+We further assessed the reasonableness of forward-looking information incorporated into the impairment calculations by involving our specialists to challenge the multiple economic scenarios chosen and weighting applied to capture non-linear losses.

 The Bank appointed an external expert to perform the validation of the PD and LGD models including macro-economic model during the reporting period.
-We considered the process of this external validation of the models and its impact on the results of the impairment estimate.
+We involved our subject matter expert to review the process of this external validation of the models and its impact on the results of the impairment estimate.